 In Chinese culture, noodles represent long life, so never cut or bite them into pieces, otherwise, you’ll be cutting life short.
 Slurp your noodles instead and stay well-fed and alive.

-12. The Zest Of Life
+12. The Zest of Life

 We’re not sure how true this one is, but you’ll definitely fall in love with this ClemenGold Fudgy Dark Chocolate Skillet Brownie.